-This document was created by Corey Davis, Ashleigh Dennis, and Amy Lieberman at the Network for Public Health Law's Harm Reduction Legal Project (harmreduction@networkforphl.org).
-The information provided in this document does not constitute legal advice or legal representation.
-You should always consult with an attorney barred in your state for specific legal advice.
+This document was created by Corey Davis, Ashleigh Dennis, and Amy Lieberman at the Network for Public Health Law's Harm Reduction Legal Project (https://harmreduction@networkforphl.org).
+The Network promotes public health and health equity through non-partisan educational resources and technical assistance.
+These materials provided are provided solely for educational purposes and do not constitute legal advice.
+The Network's provision of these materials does not create an attorney-client relationship with you or any other person and is subject to the Network's Disclaimer.
 This document provides a snapshot of the state of the law as of August 1, 2023.